6 Useful Tips Guaranteed to Help You Manage Your Bids Effectively12 min read

-I like to use the flexible version of ECPC, which pretty much allows me to test it out at ad group level and it gives me more control over my keyword level bids and keep my cost per acquisition at bay.
+I like to use the flexible version of ECPC, which pretty much allows me to test it out at ad group level and it gives me more control over my keyword-level bids and keeps my cost per acquisition at bay.

 Conversion Optimizer (CPA Bidding) Basics

 If you have a campaign with a steady conversion trend (positive that is), and you want to focus on the conversion cost rather than micromanage your bids at a keyword level, then conversion optimizer has two options for you:

 Target CPA: This is the average amount you’d like to pay for a conversion.

 Max.
 CPA: This is the most you’re willing to pay for each conversion.